 Gabrielle S., Seeley Lake Elementary, Grade 8

 Anna C., Careerline Tech Center, Grade 11

 BriAnna E., West Scranton High School, Grade 9

-The Grand Prize winner receives $1,000 and will embark on a trip to New York City, where a professional film crew will transform the student’s vision into a 30-second commercial!
-Four runners-up (two from grades 6–8, and two from grades 9–12) each will receive $500.
+For the 2014 Drive2Life Contest, students in grades 6–12 were invited to create a storyboard or written script for a 30-second Public Service Announcement (PSA) that features a scenario showing how teen passengers and drivers can prevent, avoid, or get out of an impaired-driving situation.
+The Grand Prize winner receives $1,000 and a trip to New York City, where a professional film crew will transform the student’s vision into a 30-second commercial!
+The four runners-up (two from grades 6–8 and two from grades 9–12) each will receive $500.

 See Official Rules for details.
 No purchase necessary.
 Void where prohibited.